hdl-registers/hdl-registers/.github/ISSUE_TEMPLATE/bug_report.md

 - hdl-registers origin:
   - [ ] Released package.
   - [ ] Git repository.
-- hdl-registers version [e.g. 4.1.0, or git commit SHA]:
+- hdl-registers version: [e.g. 4.1.0, or git commit SHA]
+- Any other relevant tool version(s):
+  - [e.g. compiler, FPGA build tool, simulator, etc.]

 **Additional context**
 Add any other context about the problem here.
 If applicable, add screenshots to help explain your problem.